JorgeRicoVivas/simple_detailed_error/README.md

 For this, we can just replace `.explanation(format!("Variable {variable_name} doesn't exists."))` for `.explanation(format!("Variable {} doesn't exists.", variable_name.red().bold()))`.<br><br>
-- Colorizing the input: The string_colorization::colorize takes an &str and then applies some colors and stylizations to other &str of it that we tell, this means that if we had a &str that is part of the &str taken as input, then we could colorize it!<br>
+- Colorizing the input: The [string_colorization::colorize] takes an &str and then applies some colors and stylizations to other &str of it that we tell, this means that if we had a &str that is part of the &str taken as input, then we could colorize it!<br>
-For example, in out missing variable error, we used SimpleError::at, where the substring referenced is 'if missing_variable > 0', thing is, our missing variable variant has another substring whose value is 'missing_variable', this means that if we used SimpleErrorExplanation::colorization_marker like this `SimpleErrorExplanation::new() .colorization_marker(variable_name, foreground::Red + style::Bold)`, then 'if missing_variable > 0' would look like 'if <span style="color:red">**missing_variable**</span> > 0'.<br><br>
+For example, in out missing variable error, we used [SimpleError::at], where the substring referenced is 'if missing_variable > 0', thing is, our missing variable variant has another substring whose value is 'missing_variable', this means that if we used [SimpleErrorExplanation::colorization_marker] like this `SimpleErrorExplanation::new() .colorization_marker(variable_name, foreground::Red + style::Bold)`, then 'if missing_variable > 0' would look like 'if <span style="color:red">**missing_variable**</span> > 0'.<br><br>
 The down-side of this is that your struct or enum must have references to the original source, although this is often the case for many situations, like parsing values as in this situation.
 <br><br>
-We can also use SimpleErrorExplanation::whole_input_colorization to colorize everything written inside `at`, for example, `SimpleErrorExplanation::new() .complete_input_colorization(foreground::Blue + style::Italic + style::Dimmed)` will make it so
+We can also use [SimpleErrorExplanation::whole_input_colorization] to colorize everything written inside `at`, for example, `SimpleErrorExplanation::new() .complete_input_colorization(foreground::Blue + style::Italic + style::Dimmed)` will make it so
 `if missing_variable > 0` looks blue, italic and dimmed, telling the user it is not important.